WolfIcefang/dactyl-chimera-keyboard/README.md

 You should also join the Dactyl Chimera Center in [Matrix](https://matrix.to/#/!mArixoOlqsCQNWsaFc:matrix.org?via=matrix.org) The Dactyl Chimera Center is a great place to troubleshoot problems, but also discuss improvements, ideas, and successful builds.
 You can also use the Issues and Pull requests tools in this GitHub repo.

 Wiring up a Dactyl Chimera shouldn't be too different from handwiring a regular Dactyl, and I'll post a link to a good build guide once I find one.
 For now, here's a link to the more generalized r/mechanicalkeyboards custom keyboards wiki: https://www.reddit.com/r/MechanicalKeyboards/wiki/customkeyboards to learn about hardware, and for software, here's a link https://www.reddit.com/r/MechanicalKeyboards/wiki/customkeyboards You'll be using Custom Firmware, most commonly QMK or ZMK.

+##Designing a keymap

+Dactyl Chimera is a 5 row, 6 column layout.

 ## History of the Dactyl / Special Thanks: